When I first learned to surf, there weren’t very many surfboards to chose from.

 This post is a longer, more researched version of the answer I usually provide.

-Yes, learning to surf on a short board can be done.
-It will be more challenging, but it can be made easier by picking a beginner friendly short board, focusing on skill development and ignoring people that don’t think you can do it!
+Learning to surf on a short board will be more challenging than learning to surf on a longboard because shortboards aren’t as stable.
+But learning can be made easier by picking a beginner friendly short board, focusing on skill development and ignoring people that don’t think you can do it!

 Although some beginner surfers may find it easier to learn on a bigger board, there is no need to worry if you are learning to surf on a short board; it is not as difficult as some would have you think.

-Keep reading for the 10 Tips for Learning to Surf on a Short Board.
+Keep reading for the 10 Amazing Tips for Learning to Surf on a Short Board.

 A common recommendation in the surfing world is for beginner surfers to learn on big, wide, stable surfboards because it is “easier”.